sotoJ24/Portfolio-jsoto/README.md

 - `README.md`: Provides information about the project.
 - `package-lock.json` and `package.json`: Manage project dependencies and scripts.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`.
-3. Commit your changes: `git commit -m 'Add YourFeature'`.
-4. Push to the branch: `git push origin feature/YourFeature`.
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.